 Darren Rowse of Problogger.net fame talked in a recent post about how people are only beginning to realize the potential for twitter.com driving traffic to their sites:

 get on Twitter because it’s a pretty hot spot at the moment when it comes on online activity and I think the potential to drive a lot of traffic from there is still only just being realized.
 It’s a space that is still in it’s early days of development so get in early (even though it’s been a year or two since it launched) and position yourself for the future.

-I've been using Twitter for a few months now, and it is now becoming one of my top 10 sources for traffic on this site.
+I've been using Twitter for quite a few years now, and it is one of my top 10 sources for traffic on this site.
 So what are a few of the things you can do with twitter?

 7 ways to use Twitter

-- Promote your blog: I use a site called “Twitterfeed” to put a post on twitter every time I publish to Bible Money Matters.
-Twitterfeed takes my site's RSS feed, grabs the post title and the link to my page, and then it then puts a quick post on Twitter announcing my new blog post.
+- Promote your blog: I use a tool to put a post on twitter every time I publish to Bible Money Matters.
+Usually the tools will take the site's RSS feed, grabs the post title and the link to my page, and then it then puts a quick post on Twitter announcing my new blog post.
 Once you get a number of people following you on Twitter, it can lead to a large number of referrals and traffic to your blog every time you post.